benkaiser/earnings/README.md

 ## Running locally

 ```
-cd scraper
 npm install
 npm start
-cd ../
-npx http-server
 ```

 Then browse to http://localhost:8080

 ## How do I add a new ticker?

-Add the new ticker in both `script.jsx` and `scraper/index.ts` in the `COMPANY_LIST` array.
+Add the new ticker to this file `shared/constants.jsx` in the `COMPANY_LIST` array.
 Currently only supporting after-hours earnings announcements.

+To add the data, run: `npm run scraper`